By Evaggelos Vallianatos

 With Aristotle in mind, Alexander founded the city of Alexandria in Egypt, making clear to his generals that Alexandria was to be the Greek Aristotelian capital of his empire.

-Alexander appointed one of his generals and close friends, Ptolemy, the son of Lagos (who lived from 367 – 282 BCE) to be the governor of Egypt.
+Alexander appointed one of his generals and close friends, Ptolemy, the son of Lagos (who lived from 367 to 282 BCE) to be the governor of Egypt.

 When Alexander died in 323 BCE in Babylon, Ptolemy consolidated his power in Egypt.
-In 305 BC, he made himself king of Egypt and took the name Ptolemy I Soter (Savior).
-He started translating Alexander’s Aristotelian dream into reality.
+In 305 BC, he made himself king of Egypt and took on the name Ptolemy I Soter (Savior).
+He began making Alexander’s Aristotelian a reality.

 Ptolemy was also a student of Aristotle.
 He encouraged Demetrios to implement the Aristotelian proposal.